 - some young people’s services (call 0800 22 44 88 for more information)

 Contraception services are free and confidential, including for people under the age of 16.

-If you're under 16 and want contraception, the doctor, nurse or pharmacist won't tell your parents (or carer) as long as they believe you fully understand the information you're given, and your decisions.
-Doctors and nurses work under strict guidelines when dealing with people under 16.
+If you're under 16 and want contraception, the doctor, nurse or pharmacists won't tell your parents (or carer).
+They will provide you with contraception as long as they believe you fully understand the information you're given and are able to use the contraception safely.